OSUsatoru/Cloud-Applicatoin-Development/BusinessApiSystem4/README.md

 ## 3. Add an offline thumbnail generation process

-Your final task in the assignment is to add an offline data enrichment process that generates a 100x100 thumbnail version of every photo uploaded to the API.
+Final task is to add an offline data enrichment process that generates a 100x100 thumbnail version of every photo uploaded to the API.
 This offline data enrichment process should be facilitated using a RabbitMQ queue.
 This task can be broken into a few separate steps:

   * **Start a RabbitMQ daemon running in a Docker container.**  You can do this with the [official RabbitMQ Docker image](https://hub.docker.com/_/rabbitmq/).